Current & Returning Volunteers

-Once you have been placed on a volunteer crew, we will ask you to schedule an on site new volunteer orientation session in the few days before the festival.
-Some crews also require a background check, and we have several options for completing that.
+Once you have been placed on a volunteer crew, we will ask you to schedule an on-site new volunteer orientation session in the few days before the festival.
+You can sign up for a session at MyVolunteerPage.com under the Opportunities tab.

 In addition to attending a new volunteer orientation, you should also plan to attend your crew meeting to meet your coordinator and fellow volunteers.
 For most crews, this also serves as badge and t-shirt pickup.
 A full list of crew meetings is available on our Volunteer Calendar.